-This animation closely follows the Moon's umbra shadow as it passes over the United States during the August 21, 2017 total solar eclipse.
+This visualization closely follows the Moon's umbra shadow as it passes over the United States during the August 21, 2017 total solar eclipse.
+It covers the one hour and 40 minutes between 10:12 am PDT and 2:52 pm EDT.
 Through the use of a number of NASA datasets, notably the global elevation maps from Lunar Reconnaissance Orbiter, the shape and location of the shadow is depicted with unprecedented accuracy.

 During the August 21, 2017 total solar eclipse, the Moon's umbral shadow will fly across the United States, from Oregon to South Carolina, in a little over 90 minutes.
 The path of this shadow, the path of totality, is where observers will see the Moon completely cover the Sun for about two and a half minutes.